 Marriott broadcast full details of the combined rewards program on Monday afternoon in an online webcast.
-The changes, which come into effect August 1, 2018, include significant changes to elite status levels, benefits, qualification requirements, and details of how the loyalty program merger will affect those folks shooting for, or who already hold, lifetime elite status.
+The changes, which come into effect sometime after August 1, 2018, include significant changes to elite status levels, benefits, qualification requirements, and details of how the loyalty program merger will affect those folks shooting for, or who already hold, lifetime elite status.

 Marriott also unveiled a new award chart that will apply to all hotels across the combined portfolio of hotels.
 New co-brand credit cards from Chase and Amex, increased points earning opportunities, and Marriott also confirmed SPG’s stellar airline transfer program isn't just here to stay, it's receiving new airline partnerships!

 Marriott dropped a ton of information, including all the big updates in its Marriott Members website.
 We’ll be covering each new aspect of the combined program in more detail over the coming weeks, but we’ve provided an overview of all the changes below.

 What We've Covered Here

 - New Points Earning Rates – Increased across the board

 - Elite Status & Benefits – On the surface, it may not look positive, but it is

 - Lifetime Status Levels – About what we expected

 - Single Award Chart – Significantly better than we thought with some great short-term potential